jabbourdan/bash-exercises/exercise-6/README.md

-ex:
+# exercise6

-Write a script that shows you in a menu options of “restart” or “shutdown” your VM (virtual machine) or “exit” from the script and ask the user to select an option.
+- 🌟 script that shows you in a menu options of “restart” or “shutdown” your VM (virtual machine) or “exit” from the script and ask the user to select an option.